Lake Simcoe: Toponymy

 Lake Simcoe's name was given by John Graves Simcoe in 1793 in memory of his father, Captain John Simcoe.
 Captain Simcoe was born on 28 November 1710, in Staindrop, in County Durham, northeast England, and served as an officer in the Royal Navy, dying of pneumonia aboard his ship, HMS Pembroke, on 15 May 1759.

-Historically, at the time of the first European contact in the 17th century, the lake was called Ouentironk ("Beautiful Water") by the Wyandot (Huron) natives; The Wyandot name for the lake was rendered as Wentaron in European sources up until the 20th century.
+Historically, at the time of the first European contact in the 17th century, the lake was called Ouentironk ("Beautiful Water") by the Wendat (Huron) natives; The Wendat name for the lake was rendered as Wentaron in European sources up until the 20th century.

 A 1675 map by Pierre Raffeix referred to the lake with the French term Lac Taronto and a 1687 map by Lahontan called it Lake Taronto, while the name Tarontos Lac appeared on a 1678 map of New France by cartographer Jean-Baptiste-Louis Franquelin.
 The term Taranto refers to an Iroquoian expression meaning gateway or pass.
 Taronto had originally referred to The Narrows, a channel of water through which Lake Simcoe discharges into Lake Couchiching.
 (Natural Resources Canada gives a related translation: "it originated as the Mohawk phrase tkaronto, which means "where there are trees standing in the water".
 According to several Mohawk speakers and aboriginal language expert John Steckley.
 Mohawks used the phrase to describe The Narrows, where Hurons and other natives drove stakes into the water to create fish weirs.
 Since then, many subsequent mapmakers adopted this name for it, though cartographer Vincenzo Coronelli is thought to have introduced the more commonly used spelling of Toronto in a map he created in 1695.

 The name 'Toronto' found its way to the current city through its use in the name for the Toronto Carrying-Place Trail (or Toronto Passage), a portage running between Lake Ontario and Georgian Bay, that passed through Lake Toronto, which in turn was used as the name for an early French fort located at the foot of the Toronto Passage, on Lake Ontario.
-The Severn River, its outlet stream, was once called 'Rivière de Toronto' which flows into Georgian Bay's Severn Sound, then called the 'Baie de Toronto'.
+The Severn River, its outlet stream, was once called Rivière de Toronto which flows into Georgian Bay, then called Baie de Toronto.

 Later French traders referred to it as Lac aux Claies, meaning "Lake of Grids (or Trellises)" in reference to the Huron fishing weirs in the lake.
 It was known by this name until the beginnings of Upper Canada, when it was renamed to Lake Simcoe.